Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 transaction that created the object; the second part is a progressive number that identifies an object created during that transaction: the first object created during the transaction has progressive zero, the second has progressive one, and so on.
-When a method is called on a @Type node, what is actually specified in the call request are the storage references of the receiver and of the payer (plus the actual arguments to the method, if any).
+When a method is called on a Hotmoka node, what is actually specified in the call request are the storage references of the receiver and of the payer (plus the actual arguments to the method, if any).

-In @Type, a _transaction_ is either
+In Hotmoka, a _transaction_ is either

 1. the installation of a jar, that modifies the state of the node, and is paid by a payer account, or
 2. the execution of a method on a receiver, that yields a returned value and/or has side-effects that modify the state of the node, and is paid by a payer account.

-A @Type node can keep track
+A Hotmoka node can keep track
 of the transactions that it has executed, so that it is possible, for instance, to recreate its state by running all the transactions executed in the past, starting from the empty state.